-An interesting observation is that $\mu_{\perp}^{tt}$ becomes negative (presence of backflow) for $d/R_h\gtrsim 4$ in the SC geometry (see inset of Fig.~\ref{fig:pair_mobilities_decay}(a)).
-To provide a better picture of the this phenomena, in Figs.~\ref{fig:pair_mobilities_decay}(b) and (c) we show representative streamlines of a ghost particle velocity near a particle that is being dragged along the $x$ direction.
+An interesting observation is that $\nu_{\perp}^{tt}$ becomes negative (presence of backflow) for $d/R_h\gtrsim 4$ in the SC geometry (see the inset of Fig.~\ref{fig:pair_mobilities_decay}(a)).
+To provide a better picture of this phenomena, in Figs.~\ref{fig:pair_mobilities_decay}(b) and (c) we show representative streamlines of a ghost particle velocity near a particle that is being dragged along the $x$ direction.
 We clearly see the existence of fluid vortices in the SC geometry case.
-Another important, and counter-intuitive, point is that the SC geometry shows a slower decay rate compared to the BW geometry \cite{HI_Confined_Decay}.
-Such a slow decay warrants an accurate analysis of the Lanczos convergence rate in the SC geometry and how it compares with that in the BW and TP geometries.
+Another important, and counter-intuitive, point is that the SC geometry shows a slower asymptotic decay rate compared to the BW geometry \cite{HI_Confined_Decay} ($d^{-2}$ versus $d^{-3}$).
+Such a slow decay warrants an examination of the Lanczos convergence rate in the SC geometry and how it compares with that in the BW and TP geometries.

-Figure~\ref{fig:lanczos} shows the relative difference $\epsilon_m=\lVert\V{g}_m-\V{g}_{m-1}\rVert/\lVert\V{g}_{m-1}\rVert$ of the Lanczos algorithm versus the number of iterations $m$ in the BW, SC, and TP geometries.
+Figure~\ref{fig:lanczos} shows the relative difference $\epsilon_n=\lVert\V{g}_n-\V{g}_{n-1}\rVert/\lVert\V{g}_{n-1}\rVert$ for the Lanczos algorithm versus the number of iterations $n$ in the BW, SC, and TP geometries.
 For the BW geometry, we observe the same phenomenon showcased in \cite{MagneticRollers}, where the hydrodynamic screening of the wall makes the convergence of the Lanczos algorithm essentially independent of the number of particles.
 The number of iterations required to achieve a $3$-digit accuracy remains less that $10$ for $N=2^{11}$ to $2^{17}$ particles.
-Surprisingly, the SC geometry shows even a faster convergence rate, despite the slower decay rate of the pair mobilities in this geometry (cf. Fig.~\ref{fig:pair_mobilities_decay}).
+Surprisingly, the SC geometry shows a faster convergence rate than the BW one, despite the slower decay rate of the pair mobilities in this geometry (see Fig.~\ref{fig:pair_mobilities_decay}).
 Perhaps this can be explained by the fact that the slowly decaying component is \emph{not} of hydrodynamic origin, but rather comes from incompressibility; the actual hydrodynamic interactions are exponentially screened in the SC geometry \cite{HI_Confined_Decay}.
 Finally, consistent with prior work \cite{SpectralRPY}, the convergence rate drops significantly (and fails at times) for large TP systems due to the absence of the wall effects.